vanessly/league-of-legends-analysis/README.md

 #### Confusion Matrix Insights
 ![Confusion Matrix](assets/conf-matrix.png)

 The confusion matrix reveals that the model is very confident and correct when predicting Jungle and Support, however, it struggles to correctly classify Bottom, Top, and Mid.
-These three roles have overlapping in-game stat profiles (e.g., similar kills, assists, and CS patterns), which makes them harder to distinguish using just basic numerical features.
+These three roles have overlapping post-game stat profiles (e.g., similar kills, assists, and CS patterns), which makes them harder to distinguish using just basic numerical features.

 #### Is the Model “Good”?